yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/3ds-setup-sdk.md

 ---
 > ❗️ Deprecated
 >
 > This service was deprecated and will be removed in the future.
+With SDK v1.1, 3DS logic is handled automatically using the `continuePayment()` method - no separate 3DS setup is required.
+For more information, see the [Yuno Web SDK v1.1 documentation](doc:yuno-web-sdk-v11).

 The 3DS Setup SDK enables you to collect the user's device information.
 This information determines whether a transaction is high-risk and whether a challenge is necessary for additional verification.
 After collecting the information, you can continue with the payment.
 This page explains how to integrate and use the SDK to collect user information.